30 September 2020

 The Firm complies with the audit partner and key audit staff rotation requirements of the FRC’s Ethical Standard.

-The Firm’s Audit Compliance Manual sets out the circumstances in which the engagement partner, engagement quality control reviewer and other key partners involved in recurring engagements must be rotated away from a recurring audit engagement.
+The Firm’s Audit Compliance Manual sets out the circumstances in which the engagement partner, engagement quality control reviewer and other key partners and staff involved in recurring engagements must be rotated away from a recurring audit engagement.

 The Firm monitors the length of time and extent of involvement that partners and staff in senior positions serve as members of the engagement teams for recurring audit engagements.